 - A medical examination will determine whether you have been injured.
-After a sexual assault you may be in a state of shock and not conscious of any injuries.
+After a sexual assault you may be in a state of shock, and so might not be conscious of some injuries.

 - A medical examination will enable you and the doctor to undertake a risk assessment of the possibility of infection.
 Sexually transmitted infections are not always visible, and may require an initial test and a follow up appointment for further testing.